hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ```

 [19:12:14](#16357939341645pndJP:gitter.im) <hiiamboris (NOT THIS ONE)>:
-by uglifying the code í ½í¸‰
+by uglifying the code ğŸ˜‰

 [19:12:18](#16357939381647mWZwl:gitter.im) <giesse (Gabriele Santilli)>:
 but, as you know, I think that `unset!` should not exist, so I'm not the best person to talk about this topic :)

 [19:12:53](#16357939731650dhSMy:gitter.im) <giesse (Gabriele Santilli)>:
-> by uglifying the code í ½í¸‰
+> by uglifying the code ğŸ˜‰

-`unset!` is ugly by definition and it must stand out as much as possible so you guys will finally see the light í ½í¸›
+`unset!` is ugly by definition and it must stand out as much as possible so you guys will finally see the light ğŸ˜›

 [19:13:00](#16357939801651hUNbO:gitter.im) <hiiamboris (NOT THIS ONE)>:
-í ½í¸ƒ
+ğŸ˜ƒ

 [19:13:09](#1635793989204166PAoEj:matrix.org) <gltewalt (The other Greg)>:
 Agree.
 Unset should not exist